borllor/M3U8-Detector/README.md

             res: {}
 ```

-8. recasting via using OOP.
+8. Recasting via using OOP.